onflow/flow-react-native-sdk-starter/README.md

 ## Features

 - Wallet connection via WalletConnect
-- Execute Cadence scripts (read from blockchain)
+- Execute Cadence scripts (read from the blockchain)
-- Send transactions (write to blockchain)
+- Send transactions (write to the blockchain)
-- Light/Dark mode support
 - Testnet and Mainnet support

 ## Prerequisites